Samsung SPH-i300

-The Samsung SPH-i300 is a smartphone running on Palm OS, manufactured by Samsung.
+The Samsung SPH-i300 is a mobile phone running on Palm OS, manufactured by Samsung.
 The device was released in October 2001 and marketed in the United States for use on Sprint's CDMA based cellular network.
 It was the first "PDA phone" (as devices that combined phone and PDA functions were then called) in the US with a color screen.

 The phone has a candybar-style design.
 It operates like a standard color Palm OS device, but several hard (external) and software buttons launch the 'phone' application, which manages calls.
 The phone shipped with a charging cradle with a DE-9 serial port, extra battery, and a case.

 Applications

 Installed applications included ones carried over from existing Palm handheld non-phone devices:

 Graffiti, Memo Pad, Date Book, Scheduler, Calculator, To Do List, Alarm/Clock, Address Book, Expense Manager, and Palm Desktop Software.
 ZIO PalmGolf was another application.

 In addition, applications to support voice and data communications were included: Blazer, Mail, Messages, Phone, Speed Dial, Voice Dial, and Voice Memo.